Tushank01/Ravian/README.md

-# Refokus Clone Website Project ✨
+# RAVIAN AI ✨

-This repository contains the source code for a React-based clone website of Refokus.
-The project aims to replicate the layout, design, and functionalities of the original Refokus website while incorporating additional features and enhancements for an improved user experience.
+This repository contains the source code for a React-based  website .
+The project aims to  the layout, design, and functionalities  while incorporating additional features and enhancements for an improved user experience.

 ## Features